-Curtains vs Foam Wall Panels: Which Should You Choose?
+Curtains vs Acoustic Wall Panels: Which Should You Choose?

-TLDR: Foam wall panels are better for soundproofing, wall protection, and modern style.
-Curtains are cheaper and easy to hang but don’t block sound well.
+TLDR: Acoustic wall panels are better for sound control, wall protection, and modern design.
+Curtains are mainly for light blocking and privacy—they don’t improve sound in a meaningful way.

 Quick Comparison: